1. 6.11 The popover attribute

 The popover attribute is an enumerated attribute with the following keywords and states:

-The popover attribute's invalid value default is the manual state and its missing value default is the no popover state.
+The attribute's missing value default is the no popover state, and its invalid value default is the manual state.

 The popover IDL attribute must reflect the popover attribute, limited to only known values.